oauthstuff/draft-oauth-rar/main.md

 ## Using authorization details in a certain deployment

-Using authorization details in a certain deployment will require the follwowing steps:
+Using authorization details in a certain deployment will require the following steps:

 * Define authorization details types
 * Publish authorization details types in the OAuth server metadata